© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

 The winemaking style employs natural fermentation exclusively, discreet use of new oak for elevage, and an emphasis on channelling terroir into the finished wines.
 The wines are not like the typical modern style of Pinot Noir, but more reserved, nuanced, and age-worthy.

 Alex oversaw replanting of some of the vineyard with an emphasis on Pommard and Wadenswil clones.
-All estate vineyards are certified organic and in transition to Demeter biodynamic certification.
+All estate vineyards are certified organic and Demeter biodynamic.